sandboxnu/graduatenu/packages/frontend-v2/README.md

 ## Getting Started

-Run the application(both frontend and backend) with `yarn dev:v2` from the root of the monorepo.
+Run the full stack application with `yarn dev:v2` from the root of the monorepo.

+To run only the frontend, use `yarn dev` from the root of this workspace(`packages/frontend-v2`).

 You can start editing the pages by modifying files in `pages/`.
 The pages auto-update as you edit the file.

-## Learn More
+## Learn More about Next.js

 To learn more about Next.js, take a look at the following resources: